syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/GroupBar-as-Child-Control.md

 title: GroupBar as Child Control
 description: GroupBar as Child Control
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## GroupBar as Child Control
+# GroupBar as Child Control

 GroupBar control itself can be placed in the client region of the GroupBar Item.
 This is called Nested GroupBar.